learn-co-curriculum/dsc-extensions-to-linear-models-lab/README.md

 linreg_all = None

-# Print R2 and RMSE
+# Print R-Squared and RMSE

 ```